-With more than two decades' experience as a litigator, Martin concentrates his practice in the area of casualty law.
+With more than two decades' experience as a litigator, Marty concentrates his practice in the area of casualty law.
 His practice is focused on maritime law, shipping litigation, cargo subrogation and transportation law.
-Among his diverse client base, Martin has represented multiple insurance carriers and their insureds in matters involving cargo subrogation, hull recovery and warehouse property damage and recovery.
+Among his diverse client base, Marty has represented multiple insurance carriers and their insureds in matters involving cargo subrogation, hull recovery and warehouse property damage and recovery.
 In addition to his maritime practice, he regularly defends retail liability claims including premises liability and product liability cases, as well as auto liability lawsuits.

-As managing shareholder of the firm's Jacksonville office, Martin oversees a team of veteran attorneys handling coporate, commercial and civil litigation matters.
+As managing shareholder of the firm's Jacksonville office, Marty oversees a team of veteran attorneys handling coporate, commercial and civil litigation matters.
 Additionally, he oversees the Casualty Practice Group for the entire state of Florida, ensuring that client matters are handled promptly, professionally and effectively.